ersiver/sample-navigation/README.md

 + Definition of the path from one destination to another,
 + Use of the Navigation Graph to create an action that connects the destinations.
 + How to connect the drawer to the navigation controller.
-+ Hot to link the navigation controller to the app bar with up button.
++ How to link the navigation controller to the app bar with up button.
 + Controlling back button with navigation.
 + Conditional navigation.
 + Navigation using the options menu